-Introduced by Chancellor Rishi Sunak in July 2020, the Green Homes Grant scheme is a government initiative designed to encourage homeowners, including owner occupiers and social/private landlords, in England to make energy-saving improvements to their properties.
+Introduced by Chancellor Rishi Sunak in July 2020, the Green Homes Grant scheme was a government initiative designed to encourage homeowners, including owner occupiers and social/private landlords, in England to make energy-saving improvements to their properties.

 The move represents a shift in government policy to encourage homeowners to use a mixture of measures (including low carbon heating and thermal insulation), to enhance the efficiency performance of their homes.
 It is predicted that taking advantage of the scheme could help families to save up to around £600 a year on their energy bills.